zilliztech/zdoc/docs/tutorials/data/search-query-get/filtering/filtering-templating.md

 ## Search Operations{#search-operations}

-For search operations in Milvus, the `filter` expression is used to define the filtering condition, and the `filter_params` parameter is used to specify the values for the placeholders.
-The `filter_params` dictionary contains the dynamic values that Milvus will use to substitute into the filter expression.
+For search operations in Zilliz Cloud, the `filter` expression is used to define the filtering condition, and the `filter_params` parameter is used to specify the values for the placeholders.
+The `filter_params` dictionary contains the dynamic values that Zilliz Cloud will use to substitute into the filter expression.

 ```python
 expr = "age > {age} AND city IN {city}"